Macedonia 'optimistic' on Nato despite Greek far right

 If you already have an account click here to login.

-He said Skopje had created "the right atmosphere" for a deal and that there was "willingness on both sides" to move forward.
+He said Skopje had fostered "the right atmosphere" for a deal and that there was "willingness on both sides" to move forward.

 "We don't expect that this or any other far-right party could harm the process of resolving the name dispute," Boshnjakovski added, referring to the far-right Anel party in the ruling coalition in Athens.

-Greece has blocked Macedonia's Nato and EU aspirations for the past decade on grounds that its name implied a territorial claim to a Greek region of the same name.
+Greece has blocked Macedonia's Nato and EU aspirations for a decade on grounds that its name implied a territorial claim to a Greek region of the same name.

-But if they come to terms, Nato might invite Macedonia to join the Western alliance at a summit in July and the EU might open accession talks after April.
+If they come to terms, Nato could invite Macedonia to join its Western alliance at a summit in July and the EU could open accession talks after April.

-"We expect the Republic of Macedonia to become Nato's 30th member state … our country is creating the conditions for a clear membership invitation," Boshnjakovski said.
+"We expect the Republic of Macedonia to become Nato's 30th member … our country is creating the conditions for a clear membership invitation," Boshnjakovski said.

-He spoke to EUobserver amid a visit to Skopje on Thursday (1 February) by Matthew Nimetz, the UN mediator tasked with ending the name dispute.
+He spoke to EUobserver amid a visit to Skopje on Thursday (1 February) by Matthew Nimetz, a UN mediator on the name dispute.

-He also spoke after the Anel party in Greece rejected the preferred solution - changing Macedonia's official name, the Former Yugoslav Republic of Macedonia, to one with a short qualifier, such as New Macedonia or Upper Macedonia.
+Boshnjakovski also spoke after the Anel party in Greece rejected the preferred solution - changing Macedonia's UN name, the Former Yugoslav Republic of Macedonia, to one with a short qualifier, such as New Macedonia or Upper Macedonia.

-Anel has pressed its line by joining nationalist street protests in Athens.
+Anel, which holds the Greek defence ministry, has pressed its line by joining nationalist street protests in Athens.

-The Greek party has close links with the ruling United Russia party in Moscow, amid Kremlin opposition to Nato enlargement.
+The Greek party has ties with the ruling United Russia party in Moscow, amid Kremlin opposition to Nato enlargement.

-Russia will also have an opportunity to stir trouble in Macedonia if it holds a referendum on the name solution later this year.
+Russia might also get an opportunity to stir nationalist opposition in Skopje if Macedonia holds a referendum on its new name later this year.

 Balkan geopolitics

-But Zaev's spokesman, Boshnjakovski, played down the threat of Russian interference.
+But Boshnjakovski played down the threat of Kremlin interference.

 "Bilateral relations between the Republic of Macedonia and the Russian Federation are excellent," he said.